 3. CLEAN YOUR WINDOWS

 You should always ensure that your windscreen, windows and mirrors are clean both inside and out.
 This is even more important at night time as you’ll need to make sure that nothing hinders your vision and that you can see everything.
 Clean your windows and mirrors as this will help to reduce the glare and improve visibility.
 Try not to touch your windows and mirrors with your hands and make sure that you give your windscreen a quick clean at night before you head out anywhere.

 4. DON’T STARE AT ONCOMING VEHICLES

 To prevent yourself from being dazzled, never look directly at oncoming vehicles and their headlights.
 Staring at oncoming vehicles headlights at night can seriously disrupt your concentration.
 We understand that this may be easier said than done as it’s very easy to become distracted by staring at a bright road sign or the headlights of an oncoming lorry, but try and avoid looking at high beams and give the road ahead your full attention.
-Try to stick to looking at the left-hand side of the road and keep track of your position as if you happen to be blinded by oncoming vehicles, your vision may be temporarily impaired, which is likely to make you panic and lose you bearings.
-Stay focused and slow down if you see anything that might cause you stop abruptly.
+Try to stick to looking at the left-hand side of the road and keep track of your position as if you happen to be blinded by oncoming vehicles, your vision may be temporarily impaired, which is likely to make you panic and lose your bearings.
+Stay focused and slow down if you see anything that might cause you to stop abruptly.